 Step 1 To build the robot, first you’ll need a chassis.
 Here we are using readymade chassis.
 Then solder all the four motors with at least 15 cm wires.

 Step 2 Now remove the protecting cover of the chassis and attach all the four motors, both line sensors and wheels to the chassis.
-Then connect red wires of left-hand side motors with black wires of left-hand side motors.
-Similarly connect red wires of right-hand side motors with black wires of right-hand side motors.
+Then connect red wires of the of left-hand side motors (front and rear) and black wires of right hand side motors (front and rear).
+Similarly do this for right-hand side motors also.

 The center-to-center distance between the two line sensors should be 11 to 11.5 cm.
 This distance is critical for accurate line detection and smooth navigation along the black tape.